nisargs/tryhackme-advent-of-cyber-2025/README.md

 # TryHackMe Advent of Cyber 2025 - Write-ups 🎄

-Welcome to my repository of write-ups for the **TryHackMe Advent of Cyber 2025**.
+This repository contains my write-ups for the **TryHackMe Advent of Cyber 2025**.
 This collection documents my journey through a 24-day cybersecurity challenge designed to simulate real-world attacks and defensive strategies.

-## 📖 About This Project
+## 📖 About This Repo

 This repository serves as a comprehensive log of the techniques, tools, and methodologies I learned and applied during the event.
 Each file corresponds to a daily challenge, breaking down the investigation into:

 * **Scenario Analysis:** Understanding the specific threat (e.g., Ransomware, Phishing, ICS compromise).
 * **Technical Walkthrough:** Step-by-step execution of the exploit or forensic investigation.
 * **Tools & Concepts:** Explanations of the software (Splunk, Burp Suite, Docker, AWS CLI) and security principles used.
-* ** Mitigation:** Key takeaways on how to defend against these specific vectors.
+* **Mitigation:** Key takeaways on how to defend against these specific vectors.

 ## 🎯 Topics Covered